How do solar panels work on cloudy days and why do electricity prices matter more than the weather

 - Arizona — 193 clear days a year on average

-- New Mexico — 167
+- New Mexico — 167 clear days a year

-- Nevada — 158
+- Nevada — 158 clear days a year

-- California — 146
+- California — 146 clear days a year

-- Oklahoma — 139
+- Oklahoma — 139 clear days a year

 Here is the funny thing.
-States where your solar system is going to pay for itself in the least time are not the sunniest.
-For example, a solar panel system in New York city gives one of the highest return rates in the USA, although the NY state is the 5th in list of the least sunny states.
+States, where your solar system is going to pay for itself in the least time, are not the sunniest.
+For example, a solar panel system in New York city gives one of the highest return rates in the USA, although the NY state is the 5th in the list of the least sunny states.

 Right now the states, where solar energy pays for itself faster than everywhere else, are the following:

-- Rhode Island (6 years, 98 clear days a year)
+- Rhode Island — 6-year average payback period, 98 clear days a year

-- New York (7 years, 63 clear days a year)
+- New York — 7-year average payback period, 63 clear days a year

 The deciding factors that make the switch to solar energy more or less appealing in one or the other state are electricity prices and programs and incentives.
 The weather is also important but it shouldn’t be overestimated.